-Dar Moustaqbel, 'House of the Future', is our student house in Marrakech and hosts 55 girls from underprivileged families.
-We offer them the opportunity to attend university by offering a safe house where they can prosper.
-Especially for girls from poor families, it is not easy to start a study and enter the labour market.
-Being digitally connected is a necessity for our students, and therefore we need to invest in laptops, especially now during Covid-19.
+Imagine being a student without digital access.
+Dar Moustaqbel, 'House of the Future', is a student home in Marrakech hosting 80 girls from underprivileged families.
+We offer our students the opportunity to pursue further education by offering a safe home where they can prosper.
+Getting a degree and entering the labour market isn't easy for girls from isolated villages.
+Being digitally connected is a necessity for students, that is why we need to invest in laptops for these young women.

-Morocco has always been left behind in literacy, especially amongst women.
-If given the possibility to go to university, girls are very willing to work hard and to be successful.
-For our hard-working students, a laptop will be indispensable for their studies and future work, especially now, when they have to study from home.
-A university degree will give them acces to the labour market and a way out of poverty.
-And by that, these girls will have a huge impact on their families and communities.
+Morocco has always lagged behind in literacy, especially amongst women.
+If given the possibility to pursue further education, girls are working hard to be successful.
+For our hard-working students, a laptop is indispensable for their studies and future career chances.
+A diploma or university degree will facilitate acces to the labour market and offer a way out of poverty.
+And consequently, these young women will have a huge impact on their families and communities.

 This project has provided additional documentation in a DOCX file (projdoc.docx).